hippdani/-PhotocurrentAmplifier/LowNoisePSU/readme.md

 It is intended to connect to a cheap switch mode power supply using a barrel jack connector.
 Such power supplies are readily available but present a lot of switching noise on their output.
-This ciruit is very effective at attenuating the differential mode noise, however common mode noise is not adressed.
+This ciruit is very effective at attenuating the differential mode noise, however common mode noise is not addressed.